Yoreee/projThree/README.md

 #WDI Project Three - Group Project

 ##Description
-Objective is to create a concert application that allows users to find upcoming events in their area, save those events to their account, and receive email alerts when tickets go on sale.
+Objective is to create a concert application that allows users to find upcoming events in their area, save those events to their account, access a Google Map and receive a welcome email after registering.
 This project will use the following technologies:
-Ruby on Rails, HTML, CSS
+Ruby on Rails, HTML, Foundation CSS Framework, JamBase API, Google Maps API, PaperClip

 **Team Members:**
 Riaz Bacchus, Katerina Burshteyn, Heather Kemp, David Nash